pac4j/pac4j/documentation/docs/clients/openid-connect-clients.md

 ## 2) Direct clients

-For direct clients (web services), you can get the `access token` from any OpenID Connect identity provider and use that in your request to get the user profile.

-For that, the [HeaderClient](https://github.com/pac4j/pac4j/blob/master/pac4j-http/src/main/java/org/pac4j/http/client/direct/HeaderClient.java) would be appropriate, along with the `oidcClient.getProfileCreator()`.
+Here, the caller already has an access token from the provider and sends it with the request.
+A [HeaderClient](https://github.com/pac4j/pac4j/blob/master/pac4j-http/src/main/java/org/pac4j/http/client/direct/HeaderClient.java) reads the token from the header; `oidcClient.getProfileCreator()` uses it to retrieve the user profile from the provider's UserInfo endpoint.

 **Example**: